SwiftyMe/MovieBrowser/README.md

 made also in the lists.
 Furthermore, a detail view of a movie can be shown in a separate detail screen by tapping a movie in the list.
 In the detail screen a movie can be selected to be saved in a user register.
 The user's movie register is also a screen with a list of movies, that is the movies selected to be part of the register.
 Registered items can be removed again from the register.
 In the register screen, a movie can be tapped on and shown in a separate screen where the user can rate it and make notes on it.
+Finally a registered movie can be put into different categories: Seen, Not seen, Archived

 In software terms and generally speaking, the solution demonstrates my abilities to: